avcoder/unit08-lesson03/slides.md

 - right now, if we reload our app, our data is gone; we need some way to persist the data
 - Q: What browser feature allows you to persist data?
 (Hint: 2 possibilities)
+- In React Native we have Async Storage
+- `npx expo install @react-native-async-storage/async-storage`

 <!--
 localStorage, indexedDB